-Another problem is that if you’re walking around in town, the townspeople will spawn in front of you and the only way to make them go away is to talk to them, so you will often end up hearing the same information repeated to you over and over again just to walk through town.
+Another problem is that if you’re walking around in town, the townspeople will spawn in front of you.
+The only way to make them go away is to talk to them.
+What ends up happening is you hear the same information repeated to you over and over again just to walk through town.

 Z…We’ve Reached the End.
 Anything Else?

 Dungeon Magic comes from an era of games where you were expected to write a lot of things down.
-While with some games it was something innocuous like a password or a clue, in this game it’s nearly everything in the game.
-From the maps of the dungeons to the proper spells, there are a lot of things you are expected to write down and save in a notebook in order to make progressing through the game easier.
-Thankfully there are walkthroughs today, but there are some sections of this game that no reasonable person could figure out, especially, the age of the average NES player when this game came out.
+While with some games it was a password or a clue, in Dungeon Magic, it’s nearly everything.
+From the maps of the dungeons to the proper spells, there are lots of things you are expected to write down.
+Thankfully there are walkthroughs today, but there are some sections of this game that no reasonable person could figure out, especially the age of the average NES player when this game came out.

-From an object you you need the right spell to blast open to another where you need a spell to walk through the water, there is zero guidance to learn any of these spells.
+From an object you need the right spell to blast open to another where you need a spell to walk through the water, there is zero guidance to learn any of these spells.
 There is nothing in the manual, and there is no reasonable way you would ever learn them without plenty of trial and error.
 Even if you did spend enough time with a pencil and paper testing out spell combinations and finding some that were fun to use, the spells you need in crucial areas have to be used in the right place to work, so it’s a huge pain to figure out.

 Dungeon Magic: Sword of the Elements is completely irredeemable as an RPG and as a game in general.
 There is no fun to be had playing it and there is no reward to saying you finished it.
 It is unquestionably one of the worst games I have ever played.